-Religion remains at the centre of culture in Barbados.
+Religion remains at the center of culture in Barbados.

 Although you wouldn’t necessarily think it, even our Crop Over Festival has its roots in religious celebration.
-Crop Over was in fact originally a way of thanking God, the Gods, Jah, or Ala, for the success of another year’s sugar crop.
+Crop Over was, in fact, initially a way of thanking God, the Gods, Jah, or Ala, for the success of another year’s sugar crop.

-Anglican is officially the national religion of Barbados, however there are various denominations of Christianity and non-Christian religions practiced throughout the island.
-It stems from the first permanent English settlers, who arrived on the island in 1627 and were sternly Anglican and from the moment they landed started building a church in which to worship.
+Anglican is officially the national religion of Barbados.
+However, various denominations of Christianity and non-Christian religions are practiced throughout the island.
+It stems from the first permanent English settlers, who arrived on the island in 1627 and were sternly Anglican when they landed and started building a church to worship.

 According to the 2010 Population and Housing Census for Barbados, religion in Barbados is made up as follows: